Sanitation in Dubai

 Sanitation in Dubai involves planning and managing Dubai's waste and sewage management infrastructure, within the United Arab Emirates.
-Before 2007, there were many problems with sewage capacity and connectivity but in the early 2010's Dubai Municipality has greatly expanded capacity.
+Before 2007, there were many problems with sewage capacity and connectivity but in the early 2010s Dubai Municipality has greatly expanded capacity.
 Since then, Dubai had 1,200 km of sewerage pipeline network.
 An additional 80 km was added in 2011 to connect Dubai Industrial City.

 Sanitation infrastructure

 Dubai Municipality maintains two main sanitation plants, one in Al Awir, and one in Jebel Ali.
 Several smaller sewage treatment plants around the emirate are also operated by private operators to serve specific districts or neighbourhoods.

 Al Awir Plant

 The sewage plant in Al Awir is one of the main areas of wastewater treatment in Dubai.
 It has been significantly expanded in recent years.

-The first phase of the plant has a designed capacity of 260,000 m³ per day but by December 2007, it was dealing with almost 500,000 m³ per day.
-The second phase of the plant added 65,000 m³ of capacity and was commissioned in January 2008.
-The third phase of the plant was under study in 2007 and adds an extra 80,000 m³ capacity.
+The first phase of the plant has a designed capacity of 260,000 m^{3} per day but by December 2007, it was dealing with almost 500,000 m^{3} per day.
+The second phase of the plant added 65,000 m^{3} of capacity and was commissioned in January 2008.
+The third phase of the plant was under study in 2007 and adds an extra 80,000 m^{3} capacity.